Atelier (building): History

-Atelier was designed by Costas Kondylis.
+Atelier Condominium was designed by Costas Kondylis.
 Construction on the building began in 2004 and was completed in 2007.
-Atelier was part of the company's development project of Manhattan's West Side which included several buildings along 11th Avenue.
+Atelier Condo NYC was part of the company's development project of Manhattan's West Side which included several buildings along 11th Avenue.
 River 2 River Realty led by Daniel Neiditch which handles the rentals and sales in the building has been a popular destination for celebrities including Deborah Cox, Brendan Fraser, Lindsay Lohan, Mekhi Phifer, and Dania Ramirez, some of whom have used it for brief stays in New York while performing on Broadway.

 In popular culture

-As a prominent Hell's Kitchen building, Atelier, was featured prominently in the NETFLIX series Marvel's The Defenders.
-Nighttime scenes were filmed in the lobby and culminated with the depiction of the destruction of the building, known within the series as "Midland Circle", in the series finale.
+In The Defenders, the Atelier's exteriors and lobby are used to represent Midland Circle Financial, a financial institution that serves as a front for the Hand.
+The building is depicted as being destroyed in the finale in order to decimate the Hand's leadership.